Ayemen27/PanelArchive/DEPLOYMENT_SECRETS.md

 #### ⚠️ Backup System Impact

-The backup system uses SECRET_KEY for HMAC verification:
+The backup system uses SECRET_KEY for HMAC-SHA256 verification:

 **Format v2 (Current - SHA-256 + HMAC):**
-- ✅ Strong integrity protection
+- ✅ Strong integrity protection with SHA-256 checksum
-- ✅ Authenticity verification
+- ✅ Authenticity verification with HMAC-SHA256
+- ✅ Backward compatibility with legacy MD5 backups (deprecated)
-- ❌ **CRITICAL**: Changing SECRET_KEY will invalidate all existing backups!
+- ❌ **CRITICAL**: Changing SECRET_KEY will invalidate all v2 backups!
 - ❌ **CRITICAL**: Weak keys rejected in production
+- ℹ️ Legacy MD5 backups can still be restored with `--skip-md5` flag

+**Migration from v1 (MD5) to v2 (SHA-256+HMAC):**
+- Old backups with MD5 checksums are supported for restoration
+- New backups automatically use SHA-256 + HMAC for enhanced security
+- No manual migration needed - the system handles both formats

 **Best Practice:**
 1. Generate strong SECRET_KEY during initial setup